Module eremitalpa.eremitalpa

 Args

-- Name of taxon to use as outgroup.
+outgroup:str, optional- The name of the taxon to use as the outgroup.
+Defaults to None.

-- Path to fasta file containing leaf sequences.
+msa_path:str, optional- Path to a FASTA file containing leaf sequences.
+Defaults to None.

 Instance variables